SofiyaHevorhyan/AIProject_FraudDetection/README.md

 ### Running the code

 For accessing the saved models and test data, click [here](https://drive.google.com/drive/folders/11-TkLaYVBBh9MzRTlkjtEXDHQZ88jtXF?usp=sharing).
-You need to save it in your Drive in order that Colab could access the files (see the screenshot below)
+You need to save it in your Drive in order that Colab could access the files.

-Todo: add screeenshot of adding a folder to Drive

 After that you should mount your drive in Colab(cell in our notebook with code as below) and run imports(next cell).
 You can scroll through the non-reproducible part and still see the code results.